hikhvar/mqtt2prometheus/Readme.md

       sensor_type: dht22
     # The name of the metric in prometheus
   - prom_name: heat_index
-    # The name of the metric in a MQTT JSON message.
-Here a nested field.
+    # The name of the metric in a MQTT JSON message
-    mqtt_name: computed.heat_index
+    mqtt_name: heat_index
     # The prometheus help text for this metric
     help: DHT22 heatIndex calculation
     # The prometheus type for this metric.
 Valid values are: "gauge" and "counter"
     type: gauge
     # A map of string to string for constant labels.
 This labels will be attached to every prometheus metric
     const_labels:
+      sensor_type: dht22
+    # The name of the metric in prometheus
+  - prom_name: state
+    # The name of the metric in a MQTT JSON message
+    mqtt_name: state
+    # Regular expression to only match sensors with the given name pattern
+    sensor_name_filter: "^.*-light$"
+    # The prometheus help text for this metric
+    help: Light state
+    # The prometheus type for this metric.
+Valid values are: "gauge" and "counter"
+    type: gauge
+    # A map of string to string for constant labels.
+This labels will be attached to every prometheus metric
+    const_labels:
-      sensor_type: dht22%
+      sensor_type: ikea
+    # When specified, enables mapping between string values to metric values.
+    string_value_mapping:
+      # A map of string to metric value.
+      map:
+        off: 0
+        low: 0
+      # Metric value to use if a match cannot be found in the map above.
+      # If not specified, parsing error will occur.
+      error_value: 1
 ```